• Room 06.306 - Medical Biology Centre

 Research Statement

-My projects have been funded by grants from the ESRC, Alcohol Research UK, and the Northern Ireland government (OFMDFM), among others.
+My projects have been funded by grants from the ESRC, Alcohol Research UK, and the Northern Ireland government (OFMDFM), the Public Health Agency, among others.

-I am currently running a feasibility study of an attention training programme involving very preterm infants, funded by PHA-R&D Division.
-The study adapts a programme developed by my collaborator, Sam Wass (UEL), to train preterm infants’ ability to control attention.
-Attention control may provide these infants with the building blocks for developing further learning skills.
+I have completed a feasibility study testing a cognitive training programme for very preterm infants.
+The study adapted a programme developed by my collaborator, Sam Wass (UEL), and aimed to improve preterm infants’ ability to control attention.
+Attention control may provide very preterm infants with the building blocks for developing further learning skills.

-I am the co-PI of the Northern Ireland Cerebral Palsy Register, a register of all children with this condition in Northern Ireland funded by PHA.
-I am using this database to develop data-linkage research projects and investigate key risk factors, and the processes that may explain differences in developmental outcomes of these children.
+I am the co-PI of the Northern Ireland Cerebral Palsy Register, a register of all children with this condition in Northern Ireland.
+This project has been funded by PHA since 1993, and is the longest running register of this type in the UK.
+I am using this database to develop data-linkage research projects to investigate the processes that explain differences in developmental outcomes.

 I have expertise in the application of advanced quantitative methods to longitudinal analyses (e.g. multilevel hierarchical models; latent growth models; etc.) and in the evaluation of Randomised Controlled Trials.